shuup/shuup/doc/ref/provides.rst

 ``View.toolbar_buttons_provider_key``
     Adds buttons to a view's toolbar.
 Each view will have a custom provide key value.
     Only views that use toolbars can use this attribute, as in ``PicotableViewMixin``.
     Check `~shuup.admin.modules.categories.views.list.CategoryListView` for an example.

+``View.mass_actions_provider_key``
+    Adds mass actions view.
+Each view will have a custom provide key value.
+    Only views that inherints from ``PicotableListView`` or ``PicotableViewMixin`` will have mass actions added.
+    All providers must inherit from `PicotableMassActionProvider` base class.
+    Check `~shuup.admin.modules.categories.views.list.CategoryListView` for an example.